adiant/android-sdk-example/README.md

 </RelativeLayout>
 ```

-1. Create a **NativeAdFactory** instance as early as possible, and preload ads to show in the list.
+0. Create a **NativeAdFactory** instance as early as possible, and preload ads to show in the list.
+0. Be sure to use your ad unit ID with the **NativeAdFactory**.
-2. Wrap your list adapter within a **NativeAdAdapter**.
+0. Wrap your list adapter within a **NativeAdAdapter**.
-3. Create a **NativeAdInflater** that will create the view for each native ad.
+0. Create a **NativeAdInflater** that will create the view for each native ad.

 ```java
 @Override